 Tips for getting a good night of sleep

 Sleep is not only vital to your body’s emotional, mental and physical regulation, it’s FREE.
 It costs virtually nothing to make sure you get a good night of sleep.
+All families, no matter their income, can benefit from it.
 Ways to improve sleep include:

-*Keep a consistent sleep schedule 7 days a week.
+Keep a consistent sleep schedule 7 days a week.
+I really emphasize this.
+When I am sleeping well, consistency is key.
 While this can be challenging if you are working multiple jobs to keep up with the bills or have children/seniors you need to care for, the fact is that waking up and going to bed at the same time every day and night can lead to sustained, high quality sleep patterns.
 An erratic sleep schedule or catching up on sleep during the weekend does not contribute to the health benefits of a quality rest.

-*Write down any concerns, problems or things you have ruminated on over the course of your day.
+Write down any concerns, problems or things you have ruminated on over the course of your day.
 If you are behind on bills or your rent, or in debt, try not to worry about it at night.
-Getting it all down on paper can reduce stress levels, helps your mind “switch off” for the night and prepares your body for sleep.
+Getting it all down on paper can reduce stress levels, helps your mind “switch off” for the night and prepares your body for sleep, which will benefit your long term health.

 Stretching, meditating or deep breathing exercises can help you relax and lower anxiety to prepare your body for sleep.

-*Wear comfortable pajamas, keep the room temperature between 68-72 degrees, keep lights dim (which also saves money on utility bills) and consider using “white noise” to create a calm, quiet space for sleep.
+Set up the proper sleep environment.
+Wear comfortable clothes or “pajamas”, keep the room temperature between 68-72 degrees, keep lights dim (which also saves money on utility bills) and consider using “white noise” to create a calm, quiet space for sleep.
 There are “white noise” apps or machines that are readily available, some of which are free.
 A fan also works just as well.
+Even though I sleep in a quiet environment, I still love the white noise/fan machines especially when in hotel rooms like now.
 Or if you can’t afford to buy these goods, try local thrift store or clothing bank.

 Reduce caffeine intake and try to stop drinking caffeinated products by early afternoon.
 Limit alcohol and smoking intake especially closer to bedtime.
 They interrupt the entire sleep process and stimulate the body very similarly to caffeine.